-- If you feel able to, confront the bully by verbally making them aware that you think that what they are doing is wrong. - Share your feelings with someone else. - If possible, talk to a member of staff, your Class Teacher, Tutor or a member of the Pastoral Team. - If you would rather not go straight to a member of staff, make friends aware.
+- If you feel able to, confront the bully by verbally making him/her/they aware that you think that what he/she/they is doing is wrong. - Share your feelings with someone else. - If possible, talk to a member of staff, your Class Teacher, Tutor or a member of the Pastoral Team. - If you would rather not go straight to a member of staff, make friends aware.
 They may well be able to advise on an appropriate course of action, or will be able to involve other people who can.
 There are also people outside the College who would be willing to help, for example Childline: 0800 1111 and Samaritans: 116 123.